guilhermag/lc-movie-review-auth/README.md

 # your jwt secret that must be the same on this app and in the authentication api
 JWT_SECRET="your-jwt-secret"

-# your api key to be able of make requests in the ombd api
-API_KEY_OMDB="your-api-key"
 ```

 In the root folder exists a file ```.env.example``` which serves as an example, it's possible to create a new ```.env``` or just rename the ```.env.example``` file, and fill with your environment variables.

-The project is set to run on port 3333, so all the endpoints are located in the ```http://localhost:3333/...```.
+The project is set to run on port 3000, so all the endpoints are located in the ```http://localhost:3333/...```.

 ### Running the app